-- Syngeneic tumor mouse models are established with murine cancer cell lines in immuno-competent mice.
-Syngeneic mouse models are excellent for studying new anti-cancer therapeutic agents in the presence of a functional immune system.
-C3H, C57Bl/6J, or C57Bl/6N mice strains are used to establish the syngeneic model.
+Syngeneic mouse models are established with murine cancer cell lines in immuno-competent mice.
+These models are excellent for studying new antitumor therapeutic agents in the presence of a functional immune system.
+The C57Bl/6J or Balb/c mouse strains are typically employed to establish the syngeneic model.

-Tumor treatment procedures include invasive (by IV, IP, SC, and PO routes), noninvasive (with food) routes of drug administration, as well photodynamic therapy (PDT) using a wide range of irradiation wavelengths.
+Tumor treatment procedures encompass various routes of drug administration, including invasive methods (IV, IP, SC, and PO), noninvasive methods (via food), and photodynamic therapy (PDT) using a diverse range of irradiation wavelengths.